 9. Scaleless Corn Snake

 The Scaleless Corn Snake is scientifically known as Pantherophis guttatus and they come in different colors with different markings so it is quite difficult to cover all forms of appearance, however, one thing is common as the name suggests they dont have any scales in the body.
 The adult snake species can grow between 2 to 6 feet in length.
-The dietary habits are carnivorous in nature and they feed on mostly mice and rats.
+The dietary habits are carnivorous and they feed on mostly mice and rats.

 Image Source: pinterest